MilosM00/MilosM00/README.md

 ### Hello and Welcome! 👋 <br />
 I'm Miloš from Serbia and I do Front-End development. <br />

-I enjoy learning new languages and frameworks like JavaScript. <br />
+I enjoy learning new programming languages and frameworks like JavaScript. <br />
 Also, I really enjoy building new projects.

 #